the-only-felix-mueller/chu-ko-nu-rl/plan.md

 - Animated projetiles ('world' model/logic decides if the bolt misses, UI draws it)
 - Animated floor tiles (flowing water, flickering torches?)
 - Ammunition is consumed and can be picked up from the floor (How do I indicate when an entity stands on top of items?
 Blinking?
 Background-color?)
+- "Shadow" of enemies is displayed where the player last saw them
 - Different bolt types (fire, poison, knockback, durable, rope)
 - Upgradeable crossbow (magazine size, accuracy, ...)
 - Multiple levels